 Parents can access additional resources to support their child’s learning on our professional development site, which is facilitated by our partners at the University of North Carolina at Chapel Hill.
 This site includes 50 instructional modules, a variety of instructional resources including books you can read with your child, writing tools if your child cannot use a standard pencil or computer keyboard, and communication supports if your child struggles to use speech to communicate.
 You can also join a virtual community of practice to interact with other families and post questions to the Dynamic Learning Maps professional development team.

-Parents of students in Iowa, Kansas, Missouri, North Dakota, Utah, or Vermont may read more information about DLM assessment results and individual student reports in our Parent Interpretive Guide for Integrated Model States.
+Parents of students in Iowa, Kansas, Missouri, or North Dakota may read more information about DLM assessment results and individual student reports in our Parent Interpretive Guide for Integrated Model States.
 (También disponible en Español.)

-Parents of students in Alaska, Colorado, Illinois, Maryland, Miccosukee, New Hampshire, New Jersey, New York, Oklahoma, Wisconsin, or West Virginia should instead refer to our Parent Interpretive Guide for Year-End Model States.
+Parents of students in Alaska, Colorado, Delaware, Illinois, Maryland, New Hampshire, New Jersey, Oklahoma, Rhode Island, Utah, Wisconsin, or West Virginia should instead refer to our Parent Interpretive Guide for Year-End Model States.
 (También disponible en Español.)

 Visit your state’s webpage to learn more about how DLM assessments are implemented in your state.